 - For example, this scholarship offered by the company Porch supports students looking to pursue a trade-based career.
 Porch focuses on home management for customers.
 Their scholarship explanation asks for applicants pursing a field that “enables you or others in your community to learn a new trade, develop skills and technology, or start a small business related to home services offered by Porch.”

-While paying for college can seem like a daunting task, there are many people and organizations out there that want to help.
-Whether you go for big money scholarships or numerous small scholarships that add up, the key to finding the right funding for you is to consider your unique skills and to get creative.
+It’s true, paying for college can seem like a daunting task.
+However, there are many people and organizations out there that want to help.
+Maybe you go for big money scholarships, or numerous small scholarships that add up!
+The key to finding the right funding for you is to consider your unique skills and to get creative.

-And one final thought – while it’s ideal to have the money for school before you enter, remember that many of these scholarships are still available while you’re in school, and some even after you graduate.
+And one final thought… While it’s ideal to have the money for school before you enter or enroll, it’s not the end of the road.
+Remember that many of these scholarships are still available while you’re in school, and some even after you graduate.
 If you’re able to stay focused in school, on scholarships, and in your career, you’ll go far.